18F/eng-hiring/_pages/interviews/core-values.md

 #### Questions/follow-ups:

 - Has anyone given you any background on 18F or spoken with you in detail about 18F’s history, purpose, and mission?
-    - Be sure to introduce yourself!
-State your name and your role at 18F.
-    - Also be sure to inform about any last minute changes to the interview, such as an interviewer not being able to make it.
 - What drew you to 18F?

 Make a note of key phrases or words that the candidate mentions their response (e.g., “I want my work to have a meaningful impact”) so that there are hooks for questions later in the interview as you transition from one set of questions to the next.